He is an expert in developing and delivering unique training programs in emotional intelligence to a wide variety of audiences.

 Organizations face big challenges: whether it is an accelerated rate of change, the threat of disruption, ambitious targets or aggressive competition.
 They can only overcome these challenges with exceptional leadership.

-For over twenty years, JP’s curiosity and passion for helping people manage their emotions has driven his research based approach (his organization surveys over 38,000 people a month) in developing science based skills and tools required to build a culture of exceptional leadership.
+For over twenty years, Dr. JP Pawliw-Fry’s curiosity and passion for helping people manage their emotions has driven his research based approach (his organization surveys over 38,000 people a month) in developing science based skills and tools required to build a culture of exceptional leadership.
 His work with leaders from Fortune 500 companies such as Goldman Sachs, Intel, Coco-Cola and Johnson & Johnson, as well as the US Marines, Olympic athletes and NBA and NFL teams has provided him with considerable opportunities to test his science based tools in environments of high pressure.
 He knows what works when leaders face their most significant challenges.

 As a provocative and highly captivating speaker and thought leader, JP brings engaging stories and a lot of fun to every keynote.
 He challenges groups to think differently about human behavior and leadership and how to manage the pressure that is overtaking so many organizations and individuals today.
 JP provides real tools to help teams leverage the power of the science of emotional intelligence to embrace pressure and manage the disruption and challenge they are facing.

 JP is the co-author of the New York Times best seller, Performing Under Pressure: The Science of Doing Your Best When it Matters Most, published in 65 countries with multiple translations.
-When he is not travelling the globe, JP can be found reading, out dancing, or cherishing time with family.
+When he is not traveling the globe, JP can be found reading, out dancing, or cherishing time with family.
 It is no coincidence that he loves working with professional and Olympic athletes as he is himself an avid and enthusiastic athlete.
 JP loves to participate in a variety of sports including running, volleyball, hockey, and swimming and considers himself a ‘professional’ rugby fan.

 Your organization, like many others, is facing big challenges: whether it is an accelerated rate of change, threat of disruption, ambitious targets or aggressive competition; your people experience these organizational challenges as pressure.
 If not managed skillfully, this condition can result in diminished performance, lower engagement, and an inability to deal with change.
 It doesn’t have to be this way.